whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 ![key.png](images/key.png)

 2.9.
 As shown in the figure below, click **Download**.
-A website will pop out.
+Meanwhile, a web page will pop out.

 ![CA.png](images/CA.png)

 2.10.
-In the popping website, click **Amazon Root CA 1** to download root CA certificate.
+In the popping web page, click **Amazon Root CA 1** to download root CA certificate.
+After downloading, you can close this web page.

 ![CA2.png](images/CA2.png)

 2.11.
-Click **Attach a policy**.
+Back to **Create A Thing** page and click **Attach a policy**.

 2.12.
 Click **Register thing**.